microsoft/Project-Yellowstone-Documentation/business-central/finance/finance-powerbi-kpi.md

 ---
 ### Net Change
 **Formula**
-The Net Change meassure is a filtered version of [Amount](#amount), focusing on non-closing entries to show only the net activity.
+The Net Change measure is a filtered version of [Amount](#amount), focusing on non-closing entries to show only the net activity.
 Net Change filters out entries where **Closing Entry** is TRUE, excluding closing entries from its calculation.

 **Data Sources**
 - G/L Entry